MissMendonca/restaurant_seasons/README.md

 The menu.html page has:

-    1- Bootstrap collapse cards to show the restaurant menu.
+    Bootstrap collapse cards to show the restaurant menu.

 The drinks.html has:

-    1- An image that when is clicked opens the drink menu pdf.
+    An image that when is clicked opens the drink menu pdf.

 The home.html page has:

-    1- A Bootstrap warning div - informing the customers of upcoming events;
+    i- A Bootstrap warning div - informing the customers of upcoming events;
-    2- A bootstrap slide - showing the next three artists performing at the restaurant;
+    ii- A bootstrap slide - showing the next three artists performing at the restaurant;
-    3- An iframe Booking system - that allows a user to book a table.
+    iii- An iframe Booking system - that allows a user to book a table.

     !!!
-Attention:
+Attention!!!

     I have not created the iframe Booking system present on my website.
     The OpenTable iframe was taken from "Dinner by Heston Blumenthal" website!

-!!!

 The events.html page has:

-    1- Bootstrap cards to display information about the date of the event as well as the Artist's name and picture.
+    Bootstrap cards to display information about the date of the event as well as the Artist's name and picture.

 The aboutus.html page uses:

-    1- Bootstrap Grid system to provide historical information about the restaurant and the staff.
+    Bootstrap Grid system to provide historical information about the restaurant and the staff.

 The contactus.html page allows a user to get in contact with the restaurant by displaying:

-    1 - A Bootstrap Contact Form filled with placeholders to help the user fill up the form; 2 - The restaurant address;
+    i.
+A Bootstrap Contact Form filled with placeholders to help the user fill up the form; ii.
+The restaurant address;
-    3- A Bootstrap Warning div with the restaurant opening times and contact number.
+    iii.
+A Bootstrap Warning div with the restaurant opening times and contact number.

 Technologies Used

     Bootstrap library version 4.0.0;
     Font Awesome library version 5.7.2 - to get illustration icons;
     Google Font library - Fredericka the Great and Merienda Font Families used in this project;
     JQuery version 3.2.1 - to enable Bootstrap 4.0.0 .

 Content